crystall1nedev/blog/posts/2024/12/22/the-malachite-thing.md

 ## No action yet

-Nothing in this post is decided, it's more of a rant than anything else since I've been tired of keeping this to myself over the past few months.
-I also have features I'm still implementing in Malachite as we speak, and have a few commits lined up locally.
+This post is mainly just a rant about some of the (de)motivating things I've been dealing with for the past few months.
+I don't currently have plans to stop working on it, and I still have a few commits staged locally that I'm working on, including more work on LockedCameraCapture and (better) Camera Control support.

+I'll probably feel better about the above later.
+Need to stop comparing my work to Halide's, figure out a plan for renewing my developer account...

 If you want to help me out and can, I just want to ask for some feedback on Malachite.
 Download the app using the link in its [GitHub](https://github.com/crystall1nedev/Malachite) repository, open it, and send me a request for a new feature, a big fix, or a reimplementation... it would certainly be nice from a developer standpoint.